 People were able to maintain relationships with those who mattered to them.
 Visiting was not restricted and guests were welcome at any time.
 People could see their visitors in the communal areas or in their own room.
-One person told us, "Family can come whenever.
-There's no restrictions".
-The registered manager added, "The home is open.
-People can come as they please".
+The registered manager told us, "People can visit at any time and visitors can have lunch with us".